mozilla-ai/encoderfile/docs/transforms/index.md

 # Transforms

-Transforms allow you to modify model outputs immediately after ONNX inference and before the result is returned from the Encoderfile server or CLI.
-They run inside the model binary and operate directly on the tensors produced by the model.
+Transforms allow you to post-process model outputs after ONNX inference and before returning results.
+They run inside the model binary, operating directly on tensors for high performance.

+## Why Use Transforms?

+Common use cases:
+- **Normalize embeddings** for cosine similarity
+- **Apply softmax** to convert logits to probabilities
+- **Pool embeddings** to create sentence representations
+- **Scale outputs** for specific downstream tasks

+## Getting Started

-A transform is a Lua file or snippet that defines a function `Postprocess`:
+A transform is a Lua script that defines a `Postprocess` function:

 ```lua
 ---@param arr Tensor